frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * Thread start point.
 * Thread end point.

+TODO: What checkpoints should be produced when a Frank adapter is executed?
+I guess there should a pipeline for each:
+* Root node.
+* Pipeline.
+* Pipe.
+* Sender.
+* Session key.

 **1020:** As a support engineer or Frank developer, I want to see a start point as the parent node of the checkpoints that come after it.
 This applies recursively: a start node inside a start node causes subsequent nodes to be grand children of the first start node.
 An end point that is a direct child of a start node is also the last child.
 Subsequent nodes are siblings of the ended start node.
 This also applies recursively.

 **1030:** As a support engineer or Frank developer, I want to be able to collapse and to expand each parent node in the tree view.
 Each parent node can be *expanded* which means that the start node and its children, including the end node, are shown.
 A parent node can also be *collapsed* which means that its descendants are not shown.
 This way I can hide details of how a message was processed.